Editing Source Code

 For most programming languages a single file is created from a UML Class, but in the case of C++ both header and implementation classes are created and the source code editor displays these files in separate tabs.

-A number of options change the way the source code editor works; they can be altered using the 'Options' dialog available from the editors toolbar or from the main menu:
+A number of options change the way the source code editor works; they can be altered using the 'Preferences' dialog available from the Start ribbon:

 Source Code editor